 - To make the Cajun rub, combine coarse salt, chili powder, onion powder, garlic powder, cumin, cayenne pepper, thyme, basil, oregano, cilantro, white pepper and black pepper.
 Mix well.

-- Combine the Softened butter with the Cajun Rub; rub it all over the chicken.
+- Combine the softened butter with the Cajun Rub; rub it all over the chicken.

 - Roast the chicken at 425° F for 20 minutes, then reduce the heat to 350° F for an additional 20 minutes per pound.
 Bake the chicken to an internal temperature of 165° F at the thighs.